-Operating System Concepts NOS 110
+NOS 110 Operating System Concepts

 This course introduces students to a broad range of operating system concepts, including installation and maintenance.
-Emphasis is place on operating system concepts, management, maintenance, and resources required.
+Emphasis is placed on operating system concepts, management, maintenance, and resources required.
 Upon completion of this course, students will have an understanding of OS concepts, installation, management, maintenance, using a variety of operating systems.